Setting up your homepage with Grid

 Most of Grid's homepage sections are dynamic, meaning you can add as many of them as you want and rearrange them to create a completely unique layout.

 Out of the box, your theme has several dynamic sections enabled already.
 These are merely suggestions for how you might structure your homepage.

 The top section of your home page is your store’s most valuable real estate.
-To make the most of it, merchants often use a slideshow to showcase their most recent deals and top-selling products.
-Grid comes with a sophisticated responsive slideshow that can hold up to six slides.
+To make the most of it, merchants often use a Slideshow to showcase their most recent deals and top-selling products.
+Grid comes with a sophisticated, responsive slideshow that can hold up to six slides.
 Each slide allows for a unique image, heading, subheading, and call-to-action link.

-Checking the Auto-rotate slides box means that your slides will rotate based on the Rotation interval you set below.
+Checking the Auto-rotate slides box means that your slides will rotate based on the Rotation interval (2-20 seconds) you set below.
 If you leave this box unchecked, users will still be able to scroll through slides manually using the arrows at the edge of the slideshow.

-Off the top, you'll select the text alignment under Align text.
+Next, you'll select the text alignment under Align text.
 Grid allows you choose the placement of your text content (left, center, right) on a slide-per-slide basis.
 This way, the content of each slide can complement the composition of each image you choose.
 You can also choose the color of the text using the Overlay text color picker.

 In the boxes below, you can input and format the slide’s Heading, Subheading, Button, and Link (look at the live preview to see the formatting for each).
 You don’t need to fill every field if you don’t want to—you may not want to include any text at all!